 Broad Biomedical Post-baccalaureate Scholars Program (BBPS)

 The Broad Biomedical Post-baccalaureate Scholars (BBPS) program is a two-year opportunity run by the Office for STEM Engagement and Inclusion.
-BBPS offers participants a comprehensive, structured, and immersive experience that includes groundbreaking research and academic and career guidance.
-The BBPS program is designed to equip each scholar with the personal and professional tools necessary to support their success in the field of biomedical research.
+BBPS offers participants a comprehensive, structured, and immersive experience with groundbreaking research and academic and career guidance.
+The BBPS program is designed to equip each scholar with the personal and professional tools necessary to support their success in biomedical research.
 Ultimately, this program is intended to help diversify biomedical research through the success of each scholar.
 The program is supported, in part, by the National Humane Genome Research Institute (NHGRI) to train and develop a more diverse genomics workforce.

 BBPS participants perform research as paid, full-time Computational Associates (CA) or Research Associates (RA), working alongside leading scientists in their field.